-FORM 10-Q

-(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2020

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission File Number: 001-38311

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization) 46-3872213 (I.R.S.
-Employer Identification No.)

-161 Oyster Point Blvd.
-South San Francisco, CA, 94080

-(Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-$\mathbf{X}$

-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.01 per share DNLI NASDAQ Global Select Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer

-Non-accelerated filer

-Accelerated filer □

-Smaller reporting company □

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\Box$ No $\boxtimes$ The number of outstanding shares of the registrant's common stock as of April 29, 2020 was 105,628,182.
+FORM 10-Q Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the q uarterly period ended June 30, OR , 2020 ☐ TRANSITION REPORT PURSUA 1934 NT TO SE ECTION 13 OR 15(d) OF THE SEC CURITIES EXCHANGE ACT OF Fo on period from to nission File Number: 001-3831 i Therapeutics of registrant as specified in its Delaware (State or other jurisdiction of incorporation or organization) 46-3872213 (I.R.S.
+Employer Identification No.) 161 Oyster Point Blvd. uth San Francisco, CA, 94080 principal executive offices and zi n code) - (650) 866-8548 s telephone number, including are Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol Name of each exchange on which registered Common Stock, par value \$0.01 per share DNLI NASDAQ Global Select Market Indicate by check mark whether the registrant (1) ha preceding 12 months (or for such shorter period that the ralays.
+Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has su §232.405 of this chapter) during the preceding 12 months S-T Indicate by check mark whether the registrant is a la company.
+See the definitions of "large accelerated filer," "a rge accelerated I filer, an accelerated filer, a non-acc elerated filer, a s smaller reporting company or an emerging g arge accelerated filer ⊠ Accelerated filer Non-accelerated filer $\Box$ Smaller reporting company Emerging growth company If an emerging growth company, indicate by check minancial accounting standards provided pursuant to Secti nded transition p eriod for complying with any new or revised l Indicate by check mark whether the registrant is a sh , □ No ⊠ The number of outstanding shares of the registrant's common stock as of August 3, 2020 was 105,983,2 125.